Student162009/Student162009/README.md

 I am a Student Acadamy  IT Step <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Belarus.
 - :hedgehog: I'm a beginner programmer who really loves hedgehogs.
-- :bicyclist: In my free time, I playing mobily games and ride on the bike in summmer.
+- :bicyclist: In my free time, I playing mobily games and ride on the bike in summer.

   ---